-If your child is absent from school and you haven't phoned in on the absence line, we will contact you to find out why they're absent, and to check that you are aware that they are not in school.
+If your child is absent from school and you haven't phoned in on the absence line, we will contact you to find out why they are absent, and to check that you are aware that they are not in school.

 Certain types of absence will be marked as unauthorised.
-Unless there are exceptional circumstances, agreed by the Principal, time off for holidays is always unauthorised.
+Unless there are exceptional circumstances, agreed by the Head of School, time off for holidays is always unauthorised.